DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Forensic Pathologist
+Entry / Progression - Forensic Pathologist

 You can only become a Forensic Pathologist after graduating from medical school and completing foundation training.
 Forensic pathology is a specialised branch of histopathology and those intending to pursue a career in forensic pathology should first train in histopathology.